You’ve created your campaign, shared it and now you’re ready to add a bank account to receive the funds you raise.

 - Are you entering the correct state or province code for North America?
 It should be 2 letters long.
 For example, if you are in California, you will need to enter "CA".
 If you are in Alberta, you will need to enter "AB".

 - Are you entering an address that starts with a letter?
 If so, you'll need to start the address with a number then a letter.
-P.O.
-Box addresses can be entered if you are requesting a cheque.
+Do not enter a PO box when filling out your personal information.

 Step 5: After you confirm, the withdrawals for your full account balance will be initiated at the frequency of your choice (daily, weekly or monthly).
 Withdrawing will not affect your campaign at all.
 Your campaign’s "Total Amount Raised" meter will stay the same and you can continue accepting donations for as long as you like.